Astropy mentoring program#

 Pairing up with a mentor#

 Once the mentoring program receives an application, the mentoring coordinator reaches out to potential mentors.
 A mentor is ideally someone who already holds the role that the mentee is interested in also joining, but in cases where the role is unfilled, it could be someone in a similar role (for example, if one of the core sub-packages has a role which is vacant, another core package developer might be able to act as a mentor).
+Potential mentors may also wish to speak to the applicant directly - either over Slack/matrix, video call or on the application issue on Github - to discuss the applicant’s goals and suitability for the program.

 Mentoring program guidance#